Installation Guidelines for Pro-install Partners

 Approved electrical connection methods

-1. All Motive provided cables
+1. All Motive-provided cables

 2. Add-a-circuit fuse holders